kelvinsekx/portfolio/src/content/articles/list-reodering-react-task/index.md

 ---
 title: "reodering list with react js"
 date: "2020-09-11"
-lastupdated: "2020-09-11"
+lastupdated: "2020-09-27"
 description: "list reorder react, list rearrange when clicked react, ol reordering"
 ---

-Last week, I had an onine interview.
+Last week, I had an online interview.
 I was given a task to be finished under 17 minutes.
 And I failed it.
 The good news is that after the interview, It took me 12 minutes to figure out.
 I am happy to share this fun work.

 The task was that I re-render a clicked list to become first from any position on the array. so that if the initial list was:

-- one
+1. one
-- two
+2. two
-- three
+3. three

 when "two" is clicked, the list becomes:
-- two
+1. two
-- one
+2. one
-- three
+3. three

 ## **Before I share the code**